Clemeit/DDO-Audit-Discord-Bot/readme.md

 DDO Audit requires the following permissions:

--  Send Messages
+-  Send Messages (allows DDO Audit to post messages to your server in response to commands)
--  Embed Links
+-  Embed Links (allows DDO Audit to embed link previews in its messages)
--  Read Message History
+-  Read Message History (allows DDO Audit to read messages posted to you server; required for recognizing `!` commands)

+DDO Audit does not store private user data or message history.
+The source code is available for your viewing.

 # About